Bogdanp/personal-website/content/post/racket-gui-saves.md

 ### Adding behavior

 Despite looking like the screenshot, the code above doesn't implement any of the behavior of the final product yet.
-So now it's time to add that.
+So let's add that!

 You may have noticed that the `list-box%` class takes a `choices` field.
 Let's start there.